Skip to content

 Operational emissions reductions are often the most direct and cost-effective starting point.
 Common strategies include:

-• Energy efficiency, such as upgrades to lighting, HVAC, equipment, and controls in buildings and plants.
+• Energy efficiency: Upgrades to lighting, HVAC, equipment and controls in buildings and plants.

-• Renewable energy, such as installing solar or wind, or purchasing certified green power through PPAs or RE100-aligned procurement.
+• Renewable energy: Installing solar or wind, or purchasing certified green power through PPAs or RE100-aligned procurement.

-• Electrification, such as replacing fossil-fueled vehicles, heating, and equipment with electric alternatives, especially where grids are decarbonizing.
+• Electrification: Replacing fossil-fueled vehicles, heating, and equipment with electric alternatives, especially where grids are decarbonizing.

-• Process innovation, such as redesigning products to use low-carbon technologies, such as electric furnaces, green hydrogen, or waste heat recovery.
+• Process innovation: Redesigning products to use low-carbon technologies, such as electric furnaces, green hydrogen or waste heat recovery.

 Product and Innovation

-Developing low-carbon products (i.e., those that require less energy or materials to produce and use) can also reduce scope 3 emissions significantly.
+Developing low-carbon products that require less energy or materials to produce and use can significantly reduce scope 3 emissions.
 In some cases, shifting from physical goods to digital alternatives offers further reductions.

 A note on carbon offsetting: Some emissions are currently hard to eliminate.
-For these, high-quality carbon removal can play a role through nature-based solutions, such as reforestation or engineered methods like direct air capture.
+For these, high-quality carbon removal can play a role through nature-based solutions, such as reforestation, and engineered methods, like direct air capture.
 Offsets should meet strict standards and be used only after all practical reductions are made.
 Long-term strategies should limit reliance on offsets and prioritize structural decarbonization.

 Government and Policy-Led Decarbonization Strategies

 Public policy is a primary driver of decarbonization.
-Governments set targets, regulate emissions, reshape markets, and allocate finance to support the transition.
-Their actions directly affect companies through compliance obligations, reporting requirements, and new market dynamics.
+Governments set targets, regulate emissions, reshape markets and allocate finance to support the transition.
+Their actions directly impact companies through compliance obligations, reporting requirements and new market dynamics.

 National Decarbonization Roadmaps